vmedea/neurocat/README.md

 Not all words have a strong association to specific colors.
 Often, you'll see the cliche red/teal color scheme, or random colors all over the place.

 ## Building the word database

+**NOTE**: You can skip this step by downloading the [pre-generated word database](https://github.com/vmedea/neurocat/releases/download/dummy/word-embeddings.db.xz).
+The file `word-embeddings.db.xz` contains pre-generated CLIP ViT-L/14 embeddings for many English words in neurocat's sqlite3 format.
+To use this example database, `unxz` it and place it in the `data` folder.

 Running the CLIP model for every encountered word would be ludicrously inefficient.
 For this reason, the program uses a database of stored text embeddings.